 – Impact Board

 This is standard plasterboard with a backing layer of some sort of insulation.
 The insulation layer is usually expanded polystyrene or polyurethane foam, but other types are available.
-Thermal laminates are designed to be used when lining external walls or ceilings, and can even include a water-resistant “vapour check” layer between the board and the insulation for walls where damp may be a problem.
+Thermal laminates, also known as insulated plasterboard, is designed to be used when lining external walls or ceilings, and can even include a water-resistant “vapour check” layer between the board and the insulation for walls where damp may be a problem.

 Thermal Laminates are mostly available in the standard sheet size of 2400mm x 1200mm and range in thickness between 18mm and 65mm.
 Due to the extra materials used in their construction, thermal laminates are considerably more expensive than other types of plasterboard.